drupol/not-a-number.io/_posts/drupal/2017-07-10-a-word-about-atomium.md

 ## In-depth mechanisms ##

-The registry alteration workflow is based on [Boostrap theme](https://drupal.org/project/bootstrap) with small modifications, clean HTML from [Mothership](https://drupal.org/project/mothership) and other themes I reviewed.
+The registry alteration workflow is based on [Bootstrap theme](https://drupal.org/project/bootstrap) with small modifications, clean HTML from [Mothership](https://drupal.org/project/mothership) and other themes I reviewed.

 A lot of customizations were done for each '*hook themes*', now called '*components*'.